Persimmon ginger sorbet

 - ⅓ cup sugar 80ml

-- 3 tbsp crystalized ginger finely chopped, candied ginger
+- 3 tablespoon crystalized ginger finely chopped, candied ginger

 Cut the persimmon in half and scoop out the flesh to leave the skin behind.
 Puree the flesh until smooth, only a minute or so.